arielhp/accept-a-card-payment/README.md

 cp .env.example using-webhooks/server/node/.env
 ```

-You will need a Stripe account in order to run the demo.
+You will need a Stripe account.
 Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.

 ```
 STRIPE_PUBLISHABLE_KEY=<replace-with-your-publishable-key>